-(16a) Moreover, the duty to disclose inside information needs to be addressed to the participants in the carbon market in general.
+participants in the carbon market in general.
 In order to avoid exposing the market to reporting that is not useful and as well as to maintain cost-efficiency of the measure foreseen, it appears necessary to limit the regulatory impact of that duty to only those EU ETS operators, that - by virtue of their size and activity - can reasonably be expected to be able to have a significant effect on the price of emission allowances.
 The Commission should adopt measures establishing a minimum threshold for the purposes of application of this exemption by means of a delegated act.
 The information to be disclosed should concern the physical operations of the disclosing party and not own plans or strategies for trading emission allowances.
-Where emission allowance market participants already comply with equivalent inside information disclosure duties, notably pursuant to Regulation on energy market integrity and transparency (Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency), the obligation to disclose inside information concerning emission allowances should not lead to the duplication of mandatory disclosures with substantially the same content.
+Where emission allowance market participants already comply with equivalent inside information disclosure duties, notably pursuant to Regulation (EU) No 1227/2011, the obligation to disclose inside information concerning emission allowances should not lead to the duplication of mandatory disclosures with substantially the same content.
 In the case of emission allowance market participants with aggregate emissions or rated thermal input at or below the threshold set, since the information about their physical operations is deemed to be non-material for the disclosure purposes, it should also be deemed not to have a significant effect on the price of emission allowances, auctioned products based thereon or on the prices of related derivative financial instruments.
 Such emission allowance market participants should nevertheless be covered by the prohibition of insider dealing in relation to any other information they have access to and which is inside information.